proactis-documentation/documentation-source/docs/p2p/invoicePosting.md

-# Document Export
+# Invoice Export
-To allow the real time posting of documents into external systems; typically finance systems a custom export DLL can be written which to responds to new documents being placed in the __dbo.InvoicesForPosting__ database table.
+To allow the real time posting of documents into external systems; typically finance systems a custom export DLL can be written which to responds to new documents being placed in the __dbo.DocumentsForPosting__ database table.

 The format of document xml which is stored in this table is defined by the various document export application hooks.
 (These are detailed separately.)

+!!! note

+    Although titled _Invoice Export_ this process also applied to other document types such as Credit Notes and Expense Claims

 ## Implementation